"This school is in a place close to death, especially 9th grade's class 3. It's much, much closer to it than any of other classes."

 Foreshadowing: The first minute and a half of the anime's first episode is a montage of seemingly random and unconnected imagery.
 They are actually subtle hints at things to come.

-Gender Blender Name: The Misaki from 1972 was a boy.
+Gender-Blender Name: In a minor twist (due to Japanese's general lack of gendered pronouns), the Misaki from 1972 was a boy.
 Although it should be noted that for 1972!Misaki it's his given name, while for 1998!Misaki it's her family name.

 Everyone becomes visibly tense in episode 8 as they approach the city limits and a huge tanker truck passes them on the highway, as if they expect the curse to suddenly flare up the second before they leave Yomiyama.